louiseGrandjonc/louisemeta.com/content/blog/explain.md

 `(cost=0.00..205.01 rows=1 width=35)`

 - The part `cost=0.00..205.01` has two numbers, the first one indicates the **cost of retrieving the first row**, and the second one, the estimated **cost of retrieving all the rows**.
-  You might wonder why the first cost is 0.00 and the second one 205.01 if there is only one row.
-Why are the numbers not the same ?
+  You might wonder why the first cost is 0.00 and the second one 205.01.
+If there is only one row, why are the numbers not the same ?
 It's because it is using a sequential scan (explained in [this article](/blog/explain-2/), the cost of reading the first row of the table is 0, but the cost of retrieving the one matching the `WHERE` clause is higher.
-It's like with a book, reading the first line costs you nothing.
+It's like with a book, reading the first line of it costs you nothing, but reading the block that interests you is a bit more "expensive".
 - `rows=1` is the estimated number of rows returned in your result
 - `width=35` is the average size of a row in kB.